moonrepo/moon/CONTRIBUTING.md

 cargo install cargo-llvm-cov
 ```

-Once installed, run `cargo make test-coverage`, which is a lengthy and time consuming process.
-This
+Once installed, run `just cov`, which is a lengthy and time consuming process.
+This will build the
-will build the binary in debug mode with instrumentation enabled, run all unit and integration
+binary in debug mode with instrumentation enabled, run all unit and integration tests, and generate
-tests, and generate _a ton_ of `*.profraw` files in the repository (do not commit these!).
+_a ton_ of `*.profraw` files in the repository (do not commit these!).

-From here you can generate an HTML coverage report to `./coverage` with `cargo make generate-html`.
+From here you can generate an HTML coverage report to `./coverage` with `just gen-html`.
+Open the
-Open the `index.html` file to browse line-by-line coverage.
+`index.html` file to browse line-by-line coverage.

-Once done, run `cargo make clean-profraw` to cleanup and remove all the `*.profraw` files.

 ### Node.js